 BRITTA’S TOP 10 TIPS – PRE-MASTECTOMY:

 2. Ask Questions!
 You need to ask as many questions about your diagnosis, what is going to happen and know your plan BEFORE any surgery happens.
 Although it sounds obvious, write your questions down and get them answered during your doctor appointments.
 Don’t leave until ALL your questions are answered.
+If you have a recording app on your phone, you might find it helpful to record your pre-op appointment with the doctor and/or nurse.
+Better yet, bring a friend with you to your appointment; two sets of ears are better than one that is nervous.

 5. Line up rides and people to help you out for the first couple weeks.
 You won’t be able to drive while you are on pain meds and/or have limited range of motion.
 People want to help you, so let them drive you to appointments or take you out for coffee if you are up to it.
-Do this BEFORE your surgery and it will also give you piece of mind.
+Contact helpers BEFORE your surgery and it will also give you piece of mind.

 6. Stock up on easy to prepare and healthy foods (like soup, frozen items etc.) and take up people’s offers to bring your food – it really helps to not have to worry about preparing food.
+Freeze individual portions of meals in a container that can go from the freezer to the microwave for easy prep.

 8. Practice sleeping on your back.
 If you are not a back sleeper, start before you have the surgery to figure this out; don’t wait until you are home from the hospital and in pain.
+It may also feel good to place a pillow under your elbow away from your side.

 9. Get your support team together.
 Determine whom needs to be on your team – which doctors, religious or emotional support, and services like American Cancer Society or Living Well Cancer Resource Center (a western Chicago suburb non-profit).
 Make sure all team members are informed and ready to support you.
 People can’t help you if you don’t let them know what is going on in your life.
 If you think it will help, meet with your spiritual advisor.
 Let your church know what you are facing.
 My church has a prayer list and a ministry volunteer dropped off a prayer shawl to me that was a great comfort during recovery.
-I also receive a blessing before surgery and asked for the “Anointing of the Sick” sacrament to help me prepare mentally.
+I also received a blessing before surgery and asked for the “Anointing of the Sick” sacrament to help me prepare mentally.